cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 === From within Wordpress ===
 1. Visit ‘Plugins > Add New’;
-1. Search for ‘WooCommerce Product Feed PRO’;
+1. Search for ‘Product Feed PRO for WooCommerce’;
-1. Activate ‘WooCommerce Product Feed PRO’ from your plugins page.
+1. Activate ‘Product Feed PRO for WooCommerce’ from your plugins page.

 === Manually ===
 1. Upload the woo-product-feed-pro folder to your /wp-content/plugins/ directory;
-1. Activate ‘WooCommerce Product Feed PRO’ from your plugins page.
+1. Activate ‘Product Feed PRO for WooCommerce’ from your plugins page.

 == Frequently Asked Questions ==